Lough Gill: Islands

-The lake contains about 20 small islands, including the Isle of Innisfree, made famous by William Butler Yeats's poem "The Lake Isle of Innisfree".
-Other islands include Church Island, and Beezie's Island, which was inhabited until 1951.
+The lake contains about 20 small islands, including the Isle of Innisfree, made famous by William Butler Yeats's poem titled 'The Lake Isle of Innisfree'.
+There are other islands on the lake such as Church Island, which is home to the ruins of a 6th century abbey founded by Saint Lommán of Trim.
+Another notable island is Cottage island or Beezie's Island, which was inhabited until 1949.

 History

 In 1836 Thomas O'Connor of the Ordnance Survey noted a saying amongst the people that went "Connacht is the Grianán of Ireland, Cairbre is the Grianán of Connacht, Calry is the Grianán of Cairbre and the Hill is the Grianán of Calgaich".
 Gríanán is a word meaning literally "sunny place" and implies a place of great natural beauty.
 The hill of Grianán is at the eastern shore of Lough Gill.

 In the early historic era (5th-8th centuries), the area was home to a branch of the Cálraighe.
 Parke's Castle, a plantation fortified house on the northern shore, was built in the early 17th century by Captain Robert Parke on the site of a former tower house of the Uí Ruairc clann.
 The Uí Ruairc clan ruled the area from about the 7th century up to the time of Oliver Cromwell.